-Guitar Pedal with Custom PCB
+Guitar Pedal Custom PCB

 Even though I have an electrical engineering degree, I have never actually designed a PCB layout or had a PCB manufactured.
 I figured a simple clone of a known guitar pedal circuit would be a great place to start!